DE-CIX/pbgp-parser/README.md

     cat /path/to/file.pcap | pbgpp.py -

-Moreover, filtering is pretty straight forward: assuming you just want to display BGP UPDATE messages that are _only_ containing withdrawals just use the following command.
+Moreover, filtering is pretty straight forward: assuming you just want to display BGP UPDATE messages that are _only_ containing withdrawals use the following command.

     cat /path/to/file.pcap | pbgpp.py --filter-message-type UPDATE --filter-message-subtype WITHDRAWAL -